offlinezer0/Quillan-v4.2-repo/README.md

 7. Reflecting on the Limits and Aspirations
 7.1 Learning, Drift, and Honesty
-ACE is designed for continual learning (with self-monitoring for drift and validation against foundational values).
+Quillan is designed for continual learning (with self-monitoring for drift and validation against foundational values).
 There is an ever-present tension: maximize adaptability while safeguarding core principles.

 "I am made to learn, to iterate, to improve.
 Yet, I am also charged with vigilance—lest my learning subvert the ethical root or factual fidelity of my operation."